 Workers have more money to spend, which pushes prices higher.
 Inflation, after all, is often described as too much money chasing too few goods.

-Meanwhile, higher labor costs add to the cost of doing business, said Christopher Decker, a professor of economics at the University of Nebraska-Omaha.
+Meanwhile, higher labor costs add to the cost of doing business, said Christopher Decker, Ph.D., a professor of economics at the University of Nebraska-Omaha.
 “Businesses either have to reduce production [which] typically involves cutting costs elsewhere, increase prices, or both.”

 But high inflation also influences the job market, often drawing more people into the workforce in the short run.

-“High inflation will usually lead to an increase in the number of workers to take advantage of the higher wages being paid,” said Thomas Stockwell, an assistant professor of economics at the University of Tampa, who studies monetary policy.
+“High inflation will usually lead to an increase in the number of workers to take advantage of the higher wages being paid,” said Thomas Stockwell, Ph.D., an assistant professor of economics at the University of Tampa who studies monetary policy.
 “However, as workers realize their purchasing power has been eroded by inflation, they will be less willing to work.”

 Most consumers generally can’t absorb higher prices forever, though.
-So, eventually, they’ll have to cut their spending in response to rising prices.
+So eventually, they’ll have to cut their spending in response to rising prices.

 Fed policymakers have a dual mandate from Congress to promote stable prices and maximum employment.
-Lately, though, the Fed has been laser-focused on inflation, which is why it has raised interest rates 11 times since March 2022.

 When inflation is high, the Federal Reserve raises the federal funds rate with the goal of cooling off spending.
 The federal funds rate is the amount banks charge one another for overnight loans.
 When banks pay more to borrow money, they pass the cost on to consumers in the form of higher interest rates, making it more expensive to borrow money.